cloudbank-project/burnop/aws-ec2-start-stop.md

     * Click Launch
     * Pop up: Generate new PEM file, download: This will need to be permission-modified `chmod 400 file.pem`
     * Launch
+* For Joel: Once it exists; shall we set up a separate Lambda that can notice a signal and start it?

 The instance started up; so I immediately stopped it via the console.
 I will continue work later so I will re-start it then.